orgalvin/Shadowrun-Rules/Matrix/Actions/Matrix Actions.md

 Marks Required: none
 Test: Cybercombat + Logic [Attack] v.
 Intuition + Firewall You send harmful instructions to a persona or device, causing Matrix damage to the target.
 Your attack has a Damage Value equal to your Attack rating, with one additional box of damage per net hit, and two additional boxes of damage for each mark you have on the target.
 This damage is [[Matrix damage]] (p.
 228), resisted with the target’s Device Rating + Firewall.

+##### DENIAL OF SERVICE (SIMPLE ACTION)
+Marks required: See description
+Test: Cybercombat + Logic [Attack] v.
+Willpower + Firewall A decker or technomancer may target a wirelessly active device or PAN.
+Make a Computer + Intuition [Data processing] Test opposed by Willpower + Firewall, and apply the number of net hits x 2 as a negative dice pool modifier to all tests made with that device until the beginning of the next Combat Turn.
+For every mark the decker or technomancer has on an enemy PAN, they may apply this effect to two additional devices slaved to the PAN.

 ##### DISARM DATA BOMB (COMPLEX ACTION)
 Marks Required: none